dfinity/portal/docs/developer-docs/integrations/icrc-1/index.md

 ## Overview

-ICRC-1 is the token standard of the ledger (With ICRC standing for "Internet Computer Request for Comments", you can find documentation on the working group [here](https://github.com/dfinity/ICRC)).
+ICRC-1 is a token standard created the internet computer working group.
+ICRC stands for "Internet Computer Request for Comments", you can find documentation on the working group [here](https://github.com/dfinity/ICRC).
 The [ICRC-1](https://github.com/dfinity/ICRC-1/blob/main/standards/ICRC-1/README.md) is a standard for **fungible tokens** on the Internet Computer.
 This means that any ICRC-1 ledger has to implement at least the specifications that are defined there.

 However, there are extensions to this standard.
 One of them being ICRC-2, which you can read up on [here](https://github.com/dfinity/ICRC-1/blob/main/standards/ICRC-2/README.md).
 Further, officially supported standards by the reference implementation can be found [here](https://github.com/dfinity/ICRC-1/tree/main/standards).